 - evaluate barriers to student retention and completion

-Every academic program – undergraduate, graduate, professional, and general education – is required to have an active assessment plan.
+Every academic program – undergraduate, graduate, professional – is required to have an active assessment plan.
 Program assessment plans should:

 - articulate specific program goals and measurable student learning outcomes